ManishRohilla/Coursera_GoogleItAuto..Github/README.md

 --> git branch -r == To get the list of branches that is being tracked by Git Repository.

+--> git pull == To get every change from remote repo to local repo and merge it automatically implicitly.

 # Ques- If we want to make a change to a remote branch, what must we do?
 # Ans- Pull the remote branch, merge it with the local branch, then push it back to its origin.